 Dobcroft Junior School recognises that children who are abused or who witness violence may find it difficult to develop a sense of self-worth and to view the world in a positive way.
 This school may be the only stable, secure and predictable element in the lives of children at risk.
 It is also recognised that some children abuse others.
 This requires a considered, sensitive approach in order that both the child perpetrator and the child victim can receive appropriate help and support.
+Dobcroft Junior School adopts a trauma informed practice and approaches each child with a PACE (Dan Hughes) approach.
+As a staff, we prioritise providing protective cues (see our Wellbeing Strategy) so that children feel safe enough to communicate their concerns.

-- This school will endeavour to support pupils through: - The curriculum to encourage self-esteem and motivation - The school ethos which promotes a positive, supportive and secure environment and which gives all pupils and adults a sense of being respected and valued - The implementation of school behaviour management policies - A consistent approach, which recognises and separates the cause of behaviour from that which the child displays.
+This school will endeavour to support pupils through:

+- The curriculum to encourage self-esteem and motivation both through discrete areas of the curriculum and through the more hidden curriculum whereby our school value of 'Together we are safe' is woven through all aspects of school and the curriculum (see 'safeguarding and the curriculum' section). - The school ethos which promotes a positive, supportive and secure environment and which gives all pupils and adults a sense of being respected and valued (see Wellbeing Strategy) - The implementation of school behaviour management policies - A consistent 'trauma informed' approach, which recognises and separates the cause of behaviour from that which the child displays.
 This is vital to ensure that all children are supported from within the school setting. - Regular liaison with other professionals and agencies that support the pupils and their families - A commitment to develop a productive, supportive and knowledgeable staff group, trained to respond appropriately in child protection situations - Where necessary pastoral support that is child centred and family focussed.

-PEER ON PEER ABUSE
+CHILD ON CHILD ABUSE